Voting Record — Clive Efford MP, Eltham (10185)

 HouseDateSubjectClive EffordLab VoteRôle

-20 Jan 2009Stopped being a member of the Transport Committee
+19 Jan 2009Stopped being Member, Transport Committee

 Commons12 Nov 2008Modernisation of the House of Commons (Standing Orders) Majorityno Rebel